elixirschool/elixirschool/_posts/2019-09-15-releasing-an-umbrella-app-with-docker-and-mix-release.md

 While developers often use user-defined module attributes as constants, its important to remember that _the value is read at compilation time and not at runtime._ Since the value of `Application.get_env(:registrar, :stripe_api_base_url)` (which comes from a system environment variable) is only present at _runtime_, using a module attribute here won't work!

-Instead, we'll use a function to dyanmically look up the value at runtime:
+Instead, we'll use a function to dynamically look up the value at runtime:

 ```elixir
 # registrar_umbrella/apps/registrar/lib/stripe_api_client.ex